sarg3nt/vault-training/11 Vault Agent.md

   - [Vault Agent Templating](#vault-agent-templating)
     - [Template Configuration](#template-configuration)

-The Vault Agent is a client daemon that runs alongside an application to enable legacy applications to interact and consume secrets
+The Vault Agent is a client daemon that runs alongside an application to enable legacy applications to interact and consume secrets.

 Vault Agent provides several different features: